serghiou/best-of-data-science/best-of-r.md

 <div align="justify">

 A collection of all resources and packages about R that I find interesting.
+Please cite the repository if using its resources and let me know of packages that you love that I (most probably!) have missed!

 ***